secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-upside-benefits-india.md

 #### Applying for Parental Leave in India

-To initiate your parental leave, submit your time off by selecting the `Parental Leave` category in Time Off by Deel at least 30 days before your leave starts.
+To initiate your parental leave, submit your time off by selecting `Parental Leave` Workday at least 30 days before your leave starts.
 Please familiarize yourself with [GitLab's Parental Leave policy]({{< ref "general-and-entity-benefits#parental-leave" >}}).

 ### Gratuity